nanograv/PINT/docs/examples/time_a_pulsar.md

 # Time a pulsar

 This notebook walks through a simple pulsar timing session, as one might do with TEMPO/TEMPO2: load a `.par` file, load a `.tim` file, do a fit, plot the residuals before and after.
 This one also displays various additional information you might find useful, and also ignores but then plots TOAs with large uncertainties.
+Similar code is available as a standalone script at [`fit_NGC6440E.py`](https://github.com/nanograv/PINT/blob/master/docs/examples/fit_NGC6440E.py)

 ```python
 import astropy.units as u